eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 ## Create the development namespace

-One of the first steps in the process would be the creation of a development namespace/project.
+One of the first steps in the process would be the creation of a development namespace / project.
 This project will contain the development version of the application and the DevOps pipelines.
 This is something that would typically happen once at the beginning of a project, when a development team is formed and assigned to the cluster.

-This step copies the common secrets and configMaps that contain the CI/CD configuration from the tools namespace into the development namespace/project.
+This step copies the common secrets and configMaps that contain the CI/CD configuration from the tools namespace into the development namespace / project.
 This enables the pipelines to reference the values easily for your project.
 To create your own development namespace, switch tab to a Cloud Shell again and type:

 ```bash
 $ oc sync ${DEV_NAMESPACE}
 ```

-where `${DEV_NAMESPACE}` is the name you've chosen for your development namespace/project.
+where `${DEV_NAMESPACE}` is the name you've chosen for your development namespace / project.

 ## Open the Developer Dashboard